jeremy-duke-nus/python-workshop/_episodes/09-working-with-lists.md

 By the end of this section, we should be:

-1. Familar with lists and tuples,
+1. Familar with lists,
-2. Be able to slice, subset and edit lists.
+2. Able to slice, subset and edit lists.
+3. Appreciative of how lazy we can get with Python

 # Most data are collections of values